kihayu/chrome-summarizer-extension/README.md

 - Built with [Bun](https://bun.sh)
 - Written in TypeScript
 - Real-time updates with watch mode
-- Local summarization using Gemini Nano
+- Local summarization using on device AI model
 - Summarization length selection

 ## 🔧 Installation